ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 ## Request reduction summary
 Now that we've seen how FIT can reduce the number of requests for a web page, let's measure how well it's done.

 The table below summarizes the improvements.
 The original page started out with 28 requests, and was 1468KB in size.
-Now, with all the FIT optimizations applies, it makes only 15 requests, and is just 188KB in size, and the PageSpeed Insights scores have improved dramatically!
+Now, with all the FIT optimizations applied, it makes only 15 requests, and is just 188KB in size.

 |            | Requests | Page size KB    | PageSpeed Insights (mobile) | PageSpeed Insights (desktop)
 |     ---    | ---:      |     ---:| ---:                         | ---: